Intravehicular Activity Clothing Study (IVA Clothing Study) - 12.03.13

 Crewmembers exercise in commercially available shirts and shorts repeatedly, until they deem the clothes no longer acceptable to wear.
 Some of the test clothing is treated with various antimicrobial products, which could also be used in areas of the world where washing clothes is difficult.

-o Crew members will wear the provided exercise shirts and shorts during cardiovascular exercise sessions (T2, CEVIS, TVIS) for a 15 day study period.
+• Crew members will wear the provided exercise shirts and shorts during cardiovascular exercise sessions (T2, CEVIS, TVIS) for a 15 day study period.

-o After each exercise session, the garments will be hung up to dry for up to 4 hours and then placed in flame-resistant bags for storage until the next day.
+• After each exercise session, the garments will be hung up to dry for up to 4 hours and then placed in flame-resistant bags for storage until the next day.

-o A questionnaire will be taken after the exercise session to document perception of the garments.
+• A questionnaire will be taken after the exercise session to document perception of the garments.

-o The same garments will be worn on subsequent study days until the crew member does not deem it acceptable to wear.
+• The same garments will be worn on subsequent study days until the crew member does not deem it acceptable to wear.

-o Routine wear shirts will be provided to the 3 crew members participating in the 15 day study to wear during nominal daily activities.
+• Fresh garments will be used on the following exercise session. • Routine-wear shirts will be provided to the 3 crew members participating in the 15 day study to wear during nominal daily activities.